FaustXVI/nix-squashfs-reproducibility/README.md

 but on Xubuntu it varies.

 The exemple was given on Xubuntu, but the same happens on Ubuntu.
+You may not reproduce it because I have seen some (most?)
+Ubuntu comptuers having the same result than my NixOS.

 Another interesting fact is that if I copy the aws files checked out by nix in a folder and use squashfs on that folder instead, then I always have the same restult regardless of the OS :
 ```